-Credit risk is the risk of loss or adverse change in the Company's financial situation, or that of its customers and clients, resulting from fluctuations in the credit standing of issuers of securities, counterparties and any debtors in the form of default, or other significant credit event (e.g. downgrades or spread widening).
+Credit risk is the risk of loss or adverse change in the financial situation of the Company, or that of its customers and clients, resulting from fluctuations in the credit standing of issuers of securities, counterparties and any debtors in the form of default, or other significant credit event (e.g. downgrades or spread widening).